TimothyRHuertas/normalizer/README.md

 The majority of tests written with this util will be functional in nature.
 There is no substitute for unit tests.
 Like doughnuts, please use Normalizer in moderation.

-**Normalizer is best used with a test runner that reports inline string diffs;** Similar to what a good source control file diff viewer reports.
+**Normalizer is best used with a test runner that reports inline string diffs;** similar to what a good source control file diff viewer reports.

-#### Add test coverage to legacy code faster than ever.
+#### Testing legacy code

 This util is very useful for adding functional test coverage to legacy code.
 To start: